 Active Members of the association shall have the following rights:

-- a) Attend annual general body meetings, participate, discuss, and vote on items included on the agenda.
+a) Attend general body meetings, participate, discuss, and vote on items included on the agenda.

-- b) Obtain a copy of the constitution and internal regulations.
+b) Obtain a copy of the constitution and Operational Document.

-- b) Admission free of charges to all COMA Regular events and Sustaining member day.
+b) Admission free of charges to all COMA Regular events.

 Article X. (TERMINATION OF MEMBERSHIP)

-- B. Any member who intends to discontinue his/her membership temporarily or to resign from the corporation shall communicate his/her intention in writing to the Secretary.
+c) Any member who intends to discontinue his/her membership temporarily or to resign from the Association shall communicate his/her intention in writing to the Secretary.

-The Executive Committee shall have the authority to take disciplinary action against members whose actions are detrimental to the interest of the association.
-The Executive Committee through the following process can expel a member from the association, for valid reasons.
+The Board of Trustees shall have the authority to take disciplinary action against members whose actions are detrimental to the interest of the association.
+The Board of Trustees through the following process can expel a member from the association, for valid reasons.

-- c) The Executive Committee will consider the explanation provided by the member and evaluate the situation.
+c) The Board of Trustees will consider the explanation provided by the member and evaluate the situation.

-- d) If the explanation is not satisfactory, the committee shall decide to terminate the membership of the individual, which should be approved by two-third majority in the Executive Committee.
+d) If the explanation is not satisfactory, the Board of Trustees shall decide to terminate the membership of the individual, which should be approved by four- fifth majority in the Board of Trustees.

 Article XI.
 (MEMBER DISPUTES-LITIGATION PROHIBITION)

-- A. As a condition of membership in COMA, members, or their agents, agree to utilize the procedure for handling and resolving of grievances, disputes, problems and/or appeals as established by COMA and that the final decision reached within the established appeals process (at the final level as authorized and utilized shall be binding and final on all parties to the grievance, dispute, problem or action.
+B. As a condition of membership in COMA, members, or their agents, agree to utilize the procedure for handling and resolving of grievances, disputes, problems and/or appeals as established by COMA and that the final decision reached within the established appeals process (at the final level as authorized and utilized) shall be binding and final on all parties to the grievance, dispute, problem or action

 Article XII.
 (MANAGEMENT)

-- A. Direction of the association and control of its property shall be vested in a BOARD OF TRUSTEES.
+A. Direction of the association and control of its property shall be vested in the Board of Trustees.

-- B. The day-to-day operations of the association shall be carried out by the EXECUTIVE COMMITTEE, which shall have full power to execute the goals of the association, and to raise and spend money subject to limits imposed by the general body.
+B. The day-to-day operations of the association shall be carried out by the EXECUTIVE COMMITTEE, which shall have full power to execute the goals of the association, and to raise and spend money subject to limits imposed by the Board of Trustees.

 Article XIII.
 (BOARD OF TRUSTEES and AGENT)